-- Large functions mean large quantities of cooked and uncooked food competing for limited amounts of fridge and freezer space.
+- Large functions mean large quantities of cooked and uncooked food.
+These compete for limited amounts of fridge and freezer space.

 - Inappropriate storage is one of the most common faults reported as contributing to food poisoning outbreaks.
 Food is often left unrefrigerated for prolonged periods.
 Domestic fridges are not designed to cope with the large amounts of food prepared in the home for functions.

 - Don't take chances.
-Before you take on the task of catering for large numbers from home, make sure you've got the fridge and freezer capacity needed to keep food cool and safe.
+Make sure you've got the fridge and freezer capacity needed to keep food cool and safe.

 - Check food labels for storage instructions.

-- In case there are any drips from raw meat, poultry or fish, keep these items at the bottom of the fridge, below where any ready-to-eat food is stored, and in a leak-proof container.
+- In case there are drips from raw meat, poultry or fish, keep these items at the bottom of the fridge.
+Keep them below where any ready-to-eat food is stored.
+Keep them in a leak-proof container.
 Protect the salad tray from any drips too.

 - Keep raw and ready-to-eat food separate.

 - Don't clutter up the fridge with wines, beers and soft drinks.
-While these drinks may taste better cold, they don't need to be refrigerated from the point of view of food safety.
-Keep them in separate ice buckets, cool bags or cold water so that you can maximise available fridge space for perishable items.
+These drinks may taste better cold, but they don't need to be refrigerated.
+Keep them in separate ice buckets, cool bags or cold water.
+You can then maximise available fridge space for perishable items.

-It is, of course, important to keep perishable food in the fridge, particularly in the summer, as most bacteria grow quickly at temperatures above 5°C.
+It is important to keep perishable food in the fridge, particularly in the summer.
+Most bacteria grow quickly at temperatures above 5°C.

 - The coldest part of your fridge should be kept between 0°C and 5°C (32-41°F).
 Use a fridge thermometer to check the temperature regularly.